Where to Stay in Japan • Guide to 10 Top Cities and Hotels

 Budget

-Guests will love this hotel which has temple views, Japanese-style rooms, and a terrace
+Guests will love this hotel with temple views, Japanese-style rooms, and a terrace

 Airbnb